Why stay at boring, run-of-the-mill hotels when there is a world of creative, quirky accommodations out there?

 The sheds are kept open from all sides so you can enjoy the sounds, smells, and views of the surrounding nature.

 Sekeping Serendah Retreat offers the unique experience of glamping, the luxury variant of camping.
-You can spend the night here in the middle of the lush green rainforest, surrounded by the jungle's inhabitants, such as monkeys and parrots.
+You can spend the night in the lush green rainforest, surrounded by the jungle's inhabitants, such as monkeys and parrots.

 Kennedy School Hotel will take you on a sentimental journey with a quirky twist.

 The cowboys-and-Indians game just got serious!
-At Mustang Monument Resort, you can re-live your childhood fantasies of sleeping in a tipi or going to a Western saloon, and crossing the prairie on horseback.
+At Mustang Monument Eco Resort, you can re-live your childhood fantasies of sleeping in a tipi or going to a Western saloon and crossing the prairie on horseback.

 All the rooms, luxury teepees, and cottages at the Mustang Monument are tastefully furnished and ranch-house-themed.

 The experience wouldn't be complete without the wild horses.
-On 900-acre land, you can spot 650 wild mustangs that have been rescued from the wild and freely roam around.
+On 900-acre land, you can spot 650 wild mustangs rescued from the wild and freely roaming around.

 For hundreds of years, silver was mined in the Sala Silver Mine.
 The precious metal was essential to the crown because it was mainly used for coins.

-Who has not dreamed of living in a tree house, high up in the trees with stunning forest views?
-Now you can finally realize your childhood dream, just wrapped in luxury!
-Some of Scandinavia's most famous architects have designed the rooms of this hotel, which became an international star.
+Who has not dreamed of living in a tree house high up in the trees with stunning forest views?

 From a UFO ship through a glass cube to a giant bird's nest, the treehouses in Treehotel are unlike anything you've ever seen.

-The wooden rooms vary from 15 to 25 square meters and hang between three and six meters up in the old pine trees.
+The wooden rooms vary from 15 to 25 square meters (161 - 269 sqft) and hang between three and six meters (10 - 20 feet) in the old pine trees.

 SleepIn Fængslet in Denmark managed to maintain the dismal look of a prison ward after a thorough refurbishment.
 The 22 hotel rooms are located in the former Horsens State Prison building.